-- On this page, you configure which devices you want to access through the MCX Web interface. - Press ADD NODE to configure each device on your network. - Press SAVE to save the changes. - After the configuration, the device is shown on the Network Overview page.
+In this page, you configure which devices you want to access through the MCX Web interface.
+Press ADD NODE to configure each device of your network.

+Press SAVE to save the changes.

+After the configuration, the device is shown in the Network Overview page.